 This advantageous closed business circle was set up by the founder of Marinello, Ruth D. Maurer.

-Ruth D. Maurer was born in Iowa in 1870 as Ruth Johnson, becoming Ruth Maurer in 1898 when she married the physician and surgeon Dr. Albert Maurer in Kenosha, Wisconsin.
-After the ceremony she settled in La Crosse, Wisconsin where Dr. Maurer had his medical practice.
+Ruth D. Maurer was born in Iowa in 1870 as Ruth Johnson, becoming Ruth Maurer in 1898 when she married the physician and surgeon Dr. Albert A. Maurer [1860-1942] in Kenosha, Wisconsin.
+Albert Maurer had two sons from a previous marriage, Claude N. Maurer [1887-1963] and Albert A. Maurer Jr. [1891-1964] and the couple did not produce any additional children.
+After the ceremony they settled in La Crosse, Wisconsin where Dr. Maurer had his medical practice.

 Mrs. Maurer first became interested in cosmetics and beauty culture by contributing beauty hints to Chicago papers under the name of “Emily Lloyd.”
 So numerous were her inquiries regarding creams, lotions etc., that as a natural result she decided to try the manufacture of them according to her own formulas.